 |Regular Price||My Price||Savings||Average % Saved|

-Yeah… I have a serious french fry and remoulade habit but many recent divorcées have a serious wine habit.
+Yeah… I have a serious french fry and remoulade habit but many ladies my age have a serious wine habit.
 I’ll stick with my fries and remoulade, with a martini or two on the weekends… or a G&T or elderflower cocktail if the weather ever warms up.

 I didn’t include the 10 kg of protein powder that I ordered from the UK.
 This cost me $134.00 and will last about six months.
 Even with shipping, it comes out cheaper to order from the UK than to buy it in Denmark and there’s a much better selection.
-I’m trying to have a protein shake after every workout because a combination of hard water and the stress of the divorce has taken its toll on my hair.
-I’m hoping that a combination of protein and Viviscal (affiliate link) will bring it back to its former glory.
+I’m trying to have a protein shake after every workout because the hard water has taken its toll on my hair.
+I’m hoping that upping my protein will bring it back to its former glory.
 I think of this more as part of my beauty budget than my grocery budget.

 So there’s a snapshot of my actual April grocery spend in Denmark.
 As time goes on, you’ll get a better picture of Denmark prices for food and how I manage my pantry.